seedinvest/coffeescript-style-guide/README.md

 <a name="encoding"/>
 ### Encoding

-UTF-8 is the preferred source file encoding.
+UTF-8 is the only allowed source file encoding.

 <a name="module_imports"/>
 ## Module Imports